 NC State vs. Florida State Women's Basketball Predictions & Picks - January 4

-Thursday's game that pits the No. 3 NC State Wolfpack (13-0) against the No. 22 Florida State Seminoles (11-3) at Reynolds Coliseum should be a one-sided matchup based on our computer prediction, which projects a final score of 78-66 in favor of NC State, who is heavy favorites by our model.
-Tipoff is at 7:00 PM ET on January 4.
+Thursday's game between the No. 3 NC State Wolfpack (13-0) and No. 22 Florida State Seminoles (11-3) at Reynolds Coliseum has a projected final score of 78-66 (according to our computer prediction) in favor of heavily favored NC State, so it should be a one-sided matchup.
+The game will start at 7:00 PM ET on January 4.

-The Wolfpack enter this matchup following a 72-61 victory over Virginia on Sunday.
+In their last game on Sunday, the Wolfpack earned a 72-61 victory over Virginia.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!